allhandsactive/board/future.md

 Got an idea for a new project for the space?
 If you can't do it yourself, send an email to <board@allhandsactive.org> and we'll help you figure it out!

 * Scan and archive old membership and liability forms
+* Establish guidelines for using contact info on membership and liability forms
 * Inspect the space to be sure we're complying with the following known safety standards::
   * General safety standards:
     * First aid kits are up to date and properly labeled